tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 ---
 Data distillation represents a powerful technique for creating more sustainable machine learning practices.
 The fundamental concept involves synthesizing small, high fidelity data summaries that capture the most important knowledge from larger target datasets.
+These  distilled summaries serve as effective replacements for the original datasets